Genevieve-Baddoo/GBcompbiominiproject/README.md

 * EF999921_CDS.fasta
 >contains CDS of EF999921

+* hcmv_index.idx
+>index file created and used to run kallisto

 * kallisto_results directory(folder)
 >contains results from quantifying the TPM of each CDS in each transcriptome with kallisto

-* spades directory(folder)
->contains all results from SPAdes; results file used in python wrapper is contigs.fasta

 **Project Steps**